 Intensive Case Management (ICM) provides individualized supports and resource coordination for adults with a mental illness.
 ICM facilitates independent functioning, access to necessary services and an environment that promotes recovery.
 ICM interventions help individuals identify service needs; develop strategies and supportive interventions to avoid out-of-home placement or the need for more intensive services; increase social support networks; and coordinate rehabilitative services.
 Participation in ICM is expected to decrease psychiatric hospitalizations, incarcerations and episodes of homelessness, and increase housing stability and participation in employment activities.
-ICM is available in Baldwin, Bibb, Columbia, Jasper, Jones, Monroe, Putnam, Richmond, Twiggs, and Wilkinson counties.
+ICM is available in Baldwin, Bibb, Jasper, Jones, Monroe, Putnam, Twiggs, and Wilkinson Counties.

 Mobile Crisis Teams (MCTs) have staff on-call 24/7 to respond to any crisis call related to a mental illness or substance abuse issue.
 The teams conduct face-to-face evaluations at the site of crisis and make recommendations for further treatment if needed.
-This service is offered via contracted provider and is available throughout the region.
+This service is offered via contracted provider and is currently available in Burke, Columbia, Elbert, Emanuel, Glascock, Greene, Jefferson, Jenkins, Lincoln, McDuffie, Morgan, Oglethorpe, Richmond, Screven,